-Our monthly competitions consist of three parts: the Project competition and two Open competition categories.
-Each member may enter one image in the Project competition and two in the Open competition.
+Poly’s monthly competitions consist of three parts: the Project competition; and two Open competition categories called the Realistic category and the Altered-Reality category.
+Each member may enter one image in the Project competition; and two images in either one of, or split between the two, Open competition categories.
 Here’s how to prepare and send your images.

-Entries must be attached to an email (attach all three images to a single email) and emailed no later than 5 p.m. the night before the competition.
-The email address for entries is available to members and is not published here on the website.
+Entries must be attached to an email (attach all three images to a single email) and sent no later than 5 p.m. the night before the competition.
+The email address for entries is given to Poly members and not shown here.

-Our computer uses Windows.
+Poly’s computer uses Windows.
 Please be sure to send your images as attachments to your email.
-Mac users need to be aware that the default behavior of the Mac email software is to embed images into the body of email.
-These we cannot use.
+Mac users need to be aware that the default behavior of Mac email software is to embed images into the body of an email and become unusable for competition.

 File Names in General

 Proper naming of your files is important.
-Images which are not properly named will be rejected.
+Images which are not properly named can be rejected.

-As of January 1st, 2017, Poly’s open competition is made up of two categories.
-Descriptions of each category are shown below.
+As of February 2018, Poly’s Open Competition is made up of the Realistic and the Altered-Reality categories.
+Descriptions of each category are given below.

-It’s up to you which category to enter.
-You may enter both of you images into one category or enter one in each category.
+You may enter both of your images into one category or enter one image in each category.

-Project entries must begin with the word “PROJECT”.
-If you decide to give your image a title, place it after the word “PROJECT” such as PROJECT Water Drops by Alan Haynes.jpg.
-If your project image does not have a title, just use “PROJECT” as your title in the file name like this: PROJECT by Alan Haynes.jpg.
+Project entries must begin with the capitalized word “PROJECT”.
+If you decide to give your image a title, place it after the word “PROJECT” such as PROJECT Water Drops by Doug Smith.jpg.
+If your project image does not have a title, use “PROJECT” as your title in the file name like this: PROJECT by Doug Smith.jpg.

-Although the title of the project image will not be announced during competition, it may be used when the winning project entries are posted on our website or in the year-end competition.
+Although titles of Project images will not be announced during competition, they may be used for winning Project entries that are posted on Poly’s website and in the year-end competition.